Bondi Sewer Vent

-The Bondi Sewer Vent is a heritage-listed sewer vent shaft located at Military Road, North Bondi, Waverley Municipality, New South Wales, Australia.
+The Bondi Sewer Vent is a heritage-listed sewer vent shaft located at Military Road, North Bondi, Sydney, Australia.
 It was designed by the Metropolitan Board of Water Supply and Sewerage.
 It is also known as Sewer Vent (Ben Buckler), Ben Buckler and Earlier brick vent.
-The property is owned by Sydney Water, an agency of the Government of New South Wales.
-It was added to the New South Wales State Heritage Register on 15 November 2002.
+The property is owned by Sydney Water.

 History

-Consistent with the then Metropolitan Board of Water Supply and Sewerage (MBWS&S) aim to provide ventilation to the sewers to prevent the air inside from becoming "dense", a brick ventilation shaft was constructed at Bondi (Ben Buckler) in 1888 over the outfall sewer.
+Consistent with the Metropolitan Board of Water Supply and Sewerage (MBWS&S) aim to provide ventilation to the sewers to prevent the air inside from becoming "dense", a brick ventilation shaft was constructed at Bondi (Ben Buckler) in 1888 over the outfall sewer.
 The dimensions of that vent shaft were 12 by 5 ft and 55 ft 6 in in height.
 Similar brick shafts were also built at Bellevue Hill (1889) 90 ft in height and York Street, Glebe (1895), 92 ft in height.
 The first brick vent shaft soon developed a series of cracks and flaws.

 In response to the deterioration of the brick shaft, the Engineer-in-Chief, John Smail submitted to the Board a design for a new Ventilation Shaft and outlet.
 Tenders were called for the contract, with an estimated cost of A£2,000.
-As the lowest tender received was 17% above the budgeted estimate, the then Board accepted his recommendation for the shaft to be erected by selected day labour under the supervision of Board's staff.
+As the lowest tender received was 17% above the budgeted estimate, the board accepted his recommendation for the shaft to be erected by selected day labour under the supervision of Board's staff.

 In 1910, the brick shaft was demolished and replaced with the reinforced concrete vent shaft that is still present today.
 This reinforced concrete shaft was described as being:

 The Ben Buckler Vent Stack has a long history of maintenance works due to the corrosion of the reinforced concrete from hydrogen sulphide (H2S) gas and cracking and spalling concrete.
 This includes: